coder745/dotfiles/README.md

   - Windows: `C:\Users\username\AppData\Roaming\Code\User`
 - Then install the plugins that I have listed in the `vscode_plugins.md` file.

+### 6. Add the scripts repo to your file path:

+- If you want access to the scripts in the `scripts` repo, add that to your file path by editing your `~/.bashrc` and adding a line like this:
+  - `export PATH="$PATH:$HOME/path/to/scripts"`

 ---

 ### Files Stored in Repo: